jeromew21/highscores/README.md

 `GET /viewScores` => HTML view of high scores

 `POST /submit` (name, score, secretToken) => Adds to the highscore list.
 Secret token for a thin layer of security.
-May consider adding captcha
+May consider adding captcha for to prevent spambotting.

 ### App settings:

-`LIST_SIZE` (default: 100) How many scores you want to keep max `SECRET_TOKEN` A token that you have to include when submitting scores to the API
+`LIST_SIZE` (default: 100) How many scores you want to keep, max

+`SECRET_TOKEN` A token that you have to include when submitting scores to the API